ETO Logo

 The Map of Science organizes hundreds of millions of global research publications into research clusters, which are groups of articles that cite each other often - typically because they share other things in common, such as topics, concepts, or languages.
 You can use the Map's built-in filters to narrow down to clusters that are relevant to a particular subject, or based on other characteristics, like growth rate, country, or organization.

 Map of Science users often want to learn about the "top" areas of research on a particular subject.
 There could be many ways to define "top" research, of course, but ETO analysts often use a combination of the Map's growth and scale concepts to begin the analysis.
-With this approach, we look for research clusters that are both unusually large and growing unusually fast - a rare pairing.
+With this approach, we look for research clusters that are both unusually large and have lots of recent articles - a rare pairing.

 Let's see how this works for AI in particular.
 Starting from the Map's list view, I'll filter down to research clusters with a growth rating of 90 or higher (that is, clusters with a higher proportion of recently published articles than 90% or more of all clusters in the Map) and with at least 2,000 new articles in the last five years.
 (You could experiment with different thresholds on each filter; here, I'm choosing very high thresholds in order to identify truly exceptional clusters.)